particl/particl-desktop/README.md

 * **The Particl Network**
 All services are peer to peer (p2p).
 No central authority or central server stands between you and the people you interact with.
 It's a direct connection.
-   * **An encrypted data exchange protocol**
-Particl SecureMessaging (SMSG protocol) is a decentralized storage network (DSN) to store and transfer data between nodes in a privacy-preserving manner.
+   * **An encrypted data exchange protocol** SecureMessaging (SMSG protocol) is a decentralized storage network (DSN) to store and transfer data between nodes in a privacy-preserving manner.
 It enables a private and secure environment for e-commerce and communications between users.
 SMSG powers the Particl Marketplace without bloating the blockchain with excessive data and without leaving any permanent record.
    * **A programmable blockchain with advanced privacy features** The Particl Blockchain is a decentralized, immutable, and censorship-proof ledger.
 It is based on bitcoin technology and has been carefully enhanced by the Particl team to provide a more robust level of privacy through industry-leading privacy technologies.
 The Particl Blockchain processes and validates payments between two users without requiring any third-party such as a bank or a payment processor.
 * **The privacy coin PART**